-Here are three fun and easy-to-do games and devotions with preteens.
+Here are three fun and easy-to-do preteen games that are guaranteed to be a hit!

 Trying to break in a new preteen leader?
 Here’s a way to “bless” the leader with popularity!
 Create an opening segment called Weird Moments that your new leader hosts.

 Each week, introduce the leader and his or her Weird Moment.
 Fill this time with competitions such as these that are too weird for words:

 Diving for Dollars

 Have two leaders compete for a dollar bill placed in a plastic bag at the bottom of a wading pool filled with ice.
 Leaders must keep their hands behind their backs and use only their teeth to retrieve the prize.